opensumi/docs/docs/develop/module-apis/editor.en.md

 **registerEditorFeature**

-Used to register `EditorFeatureContribution` with the `IEditorFeatureRegistry` at the right time, to enhance the monaco editor in this way.
+It is used to register `EditorFeatureContribution` with the `IEditorFeatureRegistry` at the right time, to enhance the monaco editor in this way.

 ### Example